Netflix-Skunkworks/iep-apps/atlas-slotting/README.md

 * Review [application.conf](./src/main/resources/application.conf)
     * aws
         * Set the crawl interval and page size for autoScaling and ec2.
-    * dynamoDb
-        * Set the table name, read capacity and write capacity.
+        * Set the dynamodb table name, read capacity and write capacity.
     * slotting
         * Set the list of app names and the background thread intervals.